work7z/LafTools/README.md

 # 🍀 Getting Started
-> If you're using Windows, please ensure below commands will be executed in git-bash, further detail please [read contribution.md at first](CONTRIBUTION.md)
+> If you're using Windows, please ensure below commands will be executed in git-bash, further detail  and [CONTRIBUTION](CONTRIBUTION.md) at first.

 ## IMPORTANT NOTES
 LafTools is still under development, its dependencies or prerequisites may changed as needed.

+**For any issue, please read [Common Env Issues](dev/notes/common/issues.md) firstly, if there's no solution can solve it then raise an issue to us at any time, thanks!**

 ## Setup System Environment